sdmx-twg/vtl/v2.1/docs/user_manual/model.rst

 GSIM IM and the DDI IM, which have such a distinction.

-Starting from this assumption, each mathematical function (logical table) may be defined likewise a GSIM Dimensional Data Set and the function structure likewise a GSIM Dimensional Data Structure, having Identifier, Measure and Attribute Components.
+Starting from this assumption, each mathematical function (logical table) may be defined having Identifier, Measure and Attribute Components.
 The Identifier components are the independent variables of the function, the Measures and Attribute Components are the dependent variables.
 Obviously, the GSIM artefacts “Data Set” and “Data Set Structure” have to be strictly interpreted as **logical artefacts** on a mathematical level, not necessarily corresponding to physical data sets and physical data structures.

 In order to avoid any possible misunderstanding with respect to SDMX, also take note that the VTL Data Set in general does not correspond to